-Nitin Palan, Chairman of Golden Tours Foundation speaking to the audience said, “the contribution of soldiers from ethnic communities especially Indian soldiers during WW1 was considerable, but much of the story is missing from the public domain.
-As we journey together and put these facts in front of the Community, Schools, Museums and the Army I feel confident that they will want to share the history in its entirety.”This event was part of GTF’s project “Remembering Indian Soldiers in WW1” to broaden the engagement and understanding of WW1 sharing the heritage with the Hindu and communities such as the Zoroastrians, Jains and Buddhists.
+Nitin Palan, Chairman of Palan Foundation speaking to the audience said, “the contribution of soldiers from ethnic communities especially Indian soldiers during WW1 was considerable, but much of the story is missing from the public domain.
+As we journey together and put these facts in front of the Community, Schools, Museums and the Army I feel confident that they will want to share the history in its entirety.”This event was part of Palan Foundation project “Remembering Indian Soldiers in WW1” to broaden the engagement and understanding of WW1 sharing the heritage with the Hindu and communities such as the Zoroastrians, Jains, and Buddhists.
 This shared history is relevant as in today’s multi-faith Britain with more than a million people from these faiths have made the UK their home.
 The project’s emphasis is engaging with the younger generation by providing a ‘relevancy’ framework of how their ancestor’s contribution on the world stage impacted the future paths of the two nations in terms of independence, migration and national identity.

 Nitin Palan reflecting on the success of the event said, “The event was incredible and brought together number communities and knowledge share.
 We heard from Kashmiris, Dogras, Rajputs, Marathas, Parsis, Indian Jews, Indian Muslims and West Indian community.
 Everyone had a story to tell.
 The two hundred plus guests participated fully and represented the various regions and faiths from India.
-I am especially pleased with the support from Lord Popat, Gareth and Bob who have all agreed to the need for an All Party Parliamentary Group for Contribution of Indian Soldiers in World Wars to lobby for greater recognition and shared remembrance of their immense contribution.”
+I am especially pleased with the support from Lord Popat, Gareth and Bob who have all agreed to the need for an All-Party Parliamentary Group for Contribution of Indian Soldiers in World Wars to lobby for greater recognition and shared a remembrance of their immense contribution.”